-With the quick transition to online learning in March, many music educators found themselves needing a “crash course” in technology.
-Being savvy, forward-thinking educators, they made it it happen one Google search, See-Saw post, and virtual classroom at a time.
-Now that the school year is over and we have some time to breathe, it’s worth it for all music teachers to consider becoming Google Certified.
-This signifies that an educator has demonstrated proficiency using various G Suite for Education tools.
+With the quick transition to online learning during the COVID-19 pandemic, many music educators found themselves needing a “crash course” in technology.
+Being savvy, forward-thinking educators, they made it happen one Google search, Seesaw post, and virtual classroom at a time.
+Now that we’ve most returned to the classrooms and have had some time to breathe, it’s worth it for all music teachers to consider becoming Google Certified.
+This signifies that an educator has demonstrated proficiency using various Google Workspace for Education tools.

 The Google For Education Teacher Center contains technology training resources for various Google Workspace tools, include Classroom, Docs, Slides, Forms, and Jamboard.
-Besides the resources, the Google Teacher Center also has certification courses for educators to prove their G Suite for Education skills.
-Any educator can benefit from and take advantage of the training courses at no cost.
-After completing the training courses, you can then register to take one of two certification exams; Google Certified Educator Level 1 or Level 2.
+Besides the resources, the Google Teacher Center also has certification courses for educators to demonstrate their Google Workspace for Education skills.
+After completing the training courses, you can register to take one of two certification exams; Google Certified Educator Level 1 or Level 2.

 Why is this valuable to music teachers?

-I originally took the G Suite Fundamentals (Level 1) course in 2016.
-This was long before a global pandemic and distance learning were in our horizons.
+I originally took the Google Fundamentals (Level 1) course in 2016.
+This was long before a global pandemic and distance learning were on our horizons.
 I took the certification course to learn more about Google for Education.
 I could perform a Google search, knew how to access my Gmail, and had even successfully navigated Google Docs.
-But I had a feeling there was a lot more to G Suite for Education.
+But I had a feeling there was a lot more to Google for Education.
 And I was right!
 Even as a music teacher, I found value in this information.
-Learning about the G Suite tools, I gained organizational skills and became more confident navigating technology personally, which then transferred into using it professionally and with my students.
+Learning about the various Google tools, I gained organizational skills and became more confident navigating technology personally, which then transferred into using it professionally and with my students.